Hood River Oregon is one of the most picturesque towns in all of Oregon and one of our favorite places in the entire Pacific Northwest to visit!

 SeasonBest forDrawbacks

-SummerSummer offers outdoor activities in the gorge like hiking, waterfalls, and river recreation.
-Enjoy local breweries, wineries, and restaurants as well as downtown Hood River.
-Some fruits are harvested at nearby farms.Can get quite hot.
+SummerHiking, waterfalls, and river recreation.
+Exploring the town of Hood River itself.
+Many fruits are harvested at nearby farms.Can get quite hot.
 High season for tourism.
 Can be smoky if there are wildfires nearby.
 Rates for accommodations are highest.
 Wind is strongest during the summer.

 FallLate summer and early fall are ideal for the Hood River Fruit Loop, a 35-mile circuit of local fruit farms, wineries, breweries, and other agricultural businesses.
 Weather can start to turn poor and there may still be smoke from wildfires.